John Astor (1923–1987): Early life

 His paternal grandparents were American born William Waldorf Astor, 1st Viscount Astor, and his wife, Mary Dahlgren Paul.
 His maternal grandparents were Gilbert Elliot-Murray-Kynynmound, 4th Earl of Minto and his wife Lady Mary Caroline Grey.

 He was educated at Summerfields and Eton College.

 Career

 During World War II he served in the Royal Air Force Volunteer Reserve.
 He was a Berkshire County Councillor from 1953 and an alderman from 1960.

 Astor was elected as a Conservative MP for Newbury in the 1964 general election.
 He was re-elected twice, in 1966 and 1970, but stood down before the first February 1974 general election.
 In 1970, he was appointed to the position of Parliamentary Private Secretary to the Minister of Overseas Development.

 Personal life

-In 1950, he married Diana Kathleen Drummond (1926–1982), a daughter of George Henry Drummond and Helena Kathleen Holt.
+In 1950, he married Diana Kathleen Drummond, a daughter of George Henry Drummond and Helena Kathleen Holt.
 Helena was a niece of civil engineer Herbert Samuel Holt.
-They had three children, two sons and a daughter, including:
+They had three children.